Creating videos for social media is a great way to engage your audience.

 The first step to using video marketing effectively is understanding who your target audience is.
 You want to make sure that the message you are putting out in the video resonates with them.
 For example, if you target millennials, you will want to use a different language than targeting baby boomers.
 You also want to make sure that your videos are relevant and timely.
 In order for people to share it, they need to feel like they have something invested in the content, whether it’s an emotional connection or simply because they think their friends would be interested in what’s being said in the video.
 The final step is to ensure that your videos look and sound amazing…something that is often far easier said than done.

 How To Make Your Videos Look Great

 Videos are one of the most critical aspects of marketing as they allow you to visually tell your story and connect with your audience in a way that a text-based post cannot.
 But it’s not just about creating the video; it’s also about how the video looks.
 Professional-looking videos are a great way to grab people’s attention and get them interested in what you have to say.
-In fact, studies show that well-produced videos can increase conversion rates by up to 80%!
+In fact, according to digital marketing statistics, well-produced videos can increase conversion rates by up to 80%!
 Nevertheless, the key point is to make them look and sound great.
 Nonetheless, the question remains, how can you accomplish this?

 Make An Intro And An Outro

 An intro is usually a video that is played before the video content starts.
 It may also be called a video title card.
 An outro is a video that appears after the video content has finished playing.
 An intro can be used to provide context for the viewer, introduce what they are about to watch, and provide information about who created it.
 It can also serve as an advertisement for the company or organization behind the content.
 The intro should capture the viewer’s attention and introduce them to what they are about to watch.
 An outro is usually an animated sequence that appears at the end of a video, often with a call-to-action like asking viewers to subscribe to your channel.